Department of the Army Special Photographic Office: DASPO Pacific

 The Pacific Detachment, nicknamed "Team Charlie" by its members, was the most active of the DASPO sections due to its coverage of Vietnam War combat operations.
 It was based in Fort Schafter in Hawaii.
 DASPO Pacific sent rotating teams of photographers into Vietnam for three-month tours of duty.
 Although other military departments and press organizations sent their own photographers into the war zones, DASPO was considered "the Army's elite photographic unit."

 The Vietnam teams usually consisted of a commanding officer, a non-commissioned officer, and 10-18 enlisted sound specialists, motion picture cameramen, and still photographers.
 From their base in Saigon, DASPO photographers would follow combat units through swamps and jungles, capturing the soldiers' experiences.
 In his book Vietnam: Images from Combat Photographers, author C. Douglas Elliott writes that DASPO Pacific "showed soldiers--often teenagers--coping as best they could with unrelenting heat and humidity, heavy packs, heavy guns, and an invisible enemy whose mines, booby traps, and snipers could cut life short without a moment's warning."

 The DASPO photographers put themselves at personal risk and suffered many of the same hardships as the soldiers that they documented.

 "Faces of War" exhibit

 On September 24, 2015, the exhibit "Faces of War: Documenting the Vietnam War from the Front Lines" opened at the Pritzker Military Museum and Library in Chicago, Illinois.
 The exhibit was largely planned by DASPO veterans Bill San Hamel, Dick Durrance, and Ted Acheson.
 They raised more than $30,000 from members and supporters of the DASPO organization to cover operating costs of the exhibit, and raised additional funds through a Kickstarter campaign.

 San Hamel, president of the DASPO Combat Photographers Association, said: "I’m proud of the men of DASPO with whom I’ve served, and we are grateful to the Pritzker Military Museum & Library for supporting us and giving us the opportunity to inform the American public about who we were as combat photographers and what we and our fellow veterans went through."

-The exhibit is scheduled to run until May 2016.
+The exhibit ran until May 2016.